-This map shows a comparison of flood extents between FEMA's effective 1-percent-annual-chance (100-year) flood event and the Atlas-14 1-percent-annual-chance flood event.
+About this map: This map shows a comparison of flood extents between the 2014 flood event and the 24-hour, Atlas-14 flood event on the direct watershed with the 1-percent-annual-chance discharge from Lake Minnetonka.

-The Atlas-14 inundation area assumes 7.2-inches of rainfall on the watershed downstream of Lake Minnetonka, while the effective map inundation area assumes 5.0-inches of rainfall on the watershed downstream of Lake Minnetonka.
-Both events assume the 1-percent peak flow rate out of Lake Minnetonka.
+The 2014 flood inundation area was developed using measured high water elevations taken at various locations along the stream.
+The 24-hour, Atlas-14 event assumes 7.2-inches of rainfall on the watershed downstream of Lake Minnetonka, and the effective 1-percent peak flow rate (580 cfs) out of Lake Minnetonka.